 You can also click the button in the properties pane to display the Text Properties dialog.
 When editing text within the properties pane, type "\n" to create a new line.
 For example, "this will\nappear on\nthree lines" will appear on three lines.

 You can resize the Text Properties dialog by dragging its frame with your mouse.

 You can display the Text Properties dialog by double-clicking on text that is on the workspace.

 To create text with a transparent background, set the "Background Color" to white and the "Border Size" to 0.
 To create a white background that blocks out items behind it, set the color to "fffffe" (this color is almost-pure-white which will prevent the background from becoming transparent).

 The text font size is based on 100% zooming.
-If you change the zooming, the text will appear larger or smaller that the font size you specified.
+If you change the zooming, the text will appear larger or smaller than the font size you specified.

 The border width is also based on 100% zooming.
 A one-pixel border will be one pixel wide at 100% zooming.

-When annotating a rigging system with text, consider displaying an arrow to highlight a feature of the rigging system.
+When annotating a rigging system with text, consider using an arrow to highlight a feature of the rigging system.